Andrew Lathrop Missing since 8/15/05 |

 Lathrop did not respond, nor did he appear at 4:30, the time he had suggested to meet.

 Hours passed.
-Finally, at 10 p.m., Smoke phoned Shanti Laird, a coordinator with the Labo International Exchange Foundation in Tokyo, which had arranged Andy's teaching position in Japan.
-Laird said to call the police.
+At 10 p.m., the friend phoned coordinator with the Labo International Exchange Foundation in Tokyo, which had arranged Andy's teaching position in Japan.
+She said to call the police.

 That same day--just five days before Andy was scheduled to return home to the United States--the Lathrops received a call telling them that their son was missing.